Known Issues Impacting VPP App Installation and Updates on Apple Devices (Version 2025.1 and Later)

 Workarounds

-• Trigger manual device check-ins via console to prompt temporary app installs
+• Trigger manual device check-ins via the console to prompt temporary app installations

-• Manually refresh VPP tokens, and perform manual app update pushes
+• Manually refresh VPP tokens and initiate app update pushes through the console

 Was this helpful?